Teaching respect in your classroom? Give students the respect, activities, and skills they need to be good friends and good students.

 4. Use Polite Words

 When you show respect to others, you use polite words to show that respect.
-A student learns this important this during lunch, after discovering he was not polite to the lunch lady.
+A student learns this important lesson during lunch, after discovering he was not polite to the lunch lady.
 A friend teaches him that polite words should be used when talking to others.

 5. Classroom Rules